Volkswagen Scirocco review

 The VW is poised and vice free on a twisting road, but its rivals feel more alive and agile.

-The standard adaptive dampers ensure the ride isn’t overly firm if you stick to the comfort setting, but on the optional 19-inch wheels (standard on the R-line), our Scirocco thumped a bit too much over poor surfaces.
+The standard adaptive dampers ensure the ride isn’t overly firm if you stick to the comfort setting, but on the optional 19-inch wheels (standard on the R-line), the Scirocco can thump a bit too much over poor surfaces.
 The fact that the latest-generation Golf handles and rides with more polish also makes the coupe feel a bit dated.

 On rough roads, the car feels comfortable, thanks largely the firm’s clever Adaptive Chassis Control (ACC).
 It provides incredible poise and grip without harming ride comfort.
 Selecting the ‘Sport’ setting stiffens the dampers, and sharpens throttle and steering responses.
 The extra weight added to the steering might become tiresome however, so there's a handy 'Individual' mode where you can mix and match your favourite settings, and save the configuration.

 At least the rear seats fold to increase the deep boot’s capacity to a healthy maximum of 1,006 litres.
-That’s impressive, although with the seats in place the 312-litre area is 78 litres down on the BMW’s, and both rivals have longer load bays.
+That’s impressive, although with the seats in place the 312-litre area is 78 litres down on a BMW 2 Series.
 Plus, while the Scirocco’s hatch tailgate is handy, the high load lip makes it tricky to lift in big items.